kujenga/website/content/blog/go-templates/index.md

 {{< emgithub "https://github.com/kujenga/website/blob/e1a4754c5964d0a3aa5e33236628f0d829d6508f/exp/go-templates/Makefile#L9-L17" >}}

-## Bringing WASM into the UI
+## Bringing Wasm into the UI

-Now that we have our `wasm_exec.js` and `.wasm` files in hand, we need to pull them into our browser application.
-We'll do this in both places using [Hugo][hugo] templating logic, upon which this site is built.
-In the below snippet, we can actually pull the reference to the WASM file into a Go template variable within a comment (so that JS syntax highlighting/linting is undisturbed) using [Hugo Pipes][hugoPipes], and then pass that link into our [Preact][preact] component for use at initialization time.
-By using Hugo Pipes, we can add a hash to the filename, allowing for longer duration caching in the browser, which is particularly useful here since these the WASM files are somewhat sizable.
+Now that we have our `wasm_exec.js` and `.wasm` files in hand, we need to pull them into our webpage.
+We'll do this for both files using [Hugo][hugo] templating logic, upon which this site is built.
+In the below snippet, we can actually pull the reference to the Wasm file into a Go template variable within a comment (so that JS syntax highlighting/linting is undisturbed) using [Hugo Pipes][hugoPipes], and then pass that link into our [Preact][preact] component for use at initialization time.
+By using Hugo Pipes, we can add a hash to the filename, allowing for longer duration caching in the browser, which is particularly useful here since these the Wasm files are somewhat sizable (multiple MBs).

 {{< emgithub "https://github.com/kujenga/website/blob/e1a4754c5964d0a3aa5e33236628f0d829d6508f/assets/js/exp/go-templates.tpl.jsx#L10-L17" >}}